samisbakedham/finn/doc/intro.md

 keys, demonstrates that a public key obtained from the addition of two private keys (`(k+j)*H`) is identical to the addition of the public keys for each of those two private keys (`k*H + j*H`).
 In the Bitcoin blockchain, Hierarchical Deterministic wallets heavily rely on this principle.
-Mimblewimble and the MWC implementation do as well.
+Mimblewimble and the finn implementation do as well.

 ### Transacting with Mimblewimble